dwmkerr/crosswords-js/README.md

 ```
 npm install
-bower install
-gulp
 ```

-The samples will run at the address [localhost:3000](http://localhost:3000/).
+The samples will run at the address [localhost:8080](http://localhost:3000/).
 Tests run when the code changes.

-#### Working with Tests

-Tests are automatically run in PhantomJS as you code.
-The following gulp commands can also be used:

- * `gulp test`: Runs the tests once in PhantomJS.
- * `gulp test-debug`: Runs the tests in Chrome, keeping the window open and reloading when any changes.
-Useful for debugging tests.

 ### Keyboard Functionality